Preserving Expert-Level Privacy in Offline Reinforcement Learning: PRIVACY ANALYSIS

-\textit{For a fixed stream of queries $Q^\tau$}, Algorithm $\mathcal{A}_2$ is $(\epsilon',0)$-DP since it just invokes one round of the Sparse Vector Algorithm (\cite{dwork2014dp}).
+\textit{For a fixed stream of queries $Q^\tau$}, Algorithm $\mathcal{A}_2$ is $(\varepsilon',0)$-DP since it just invokes one round of the Sparse Vector Algorithm (\cite{dwork2014dp}).
+Note that the trajectories are just used for creating the queries for SVT, and the set of expert policies $\Pi$ is the privacy database.
 For a given trajectory $\tau$, $\mathcal{A}_2$ identifies the longest prefix which is stable, or in other words, has enough experts which are likely to sample this prefix.
-Note that, the privacy cost $\epsilon'$ for identifying this prefix is independent of the length of the trajectory.
+Note that, the privacy cost $\varepsilon'$ for identifying this prefix is independent of the length of the trajectory.

 However, $Q^\tau$ itself is a function of the set of experts $\Pi$.
 Despite this, in the following analysis, we show that $\mathcal{A} = \mathcal{A}_1\circ\mathcal{A}_2$ is also differentially private (due to the carefully chosen threshold in Algorithm \ref{alg:data_release} Line 6).
 We then compose the privacy guarantees over $T$ trajectories, since $\mathcal{A}_{DR}$ is simply $\mathcal{A}$ applied $T$ times.